Emitting Signposts to Instruments on macOS using C++

 Signpost Identifiers

-interval.
-A signpost identifier is an unsigned 64-bit integer represented by
+A signpost identifier is an unsigned 64-bit integer represented

 type.